Weak convergence rates of spectral Galerkin approximations for SPDEs with nonlinear diffusion coefficients: Weak convergence for Galerkin approximations of SEEs with mollified nonlinearities

-Inequality~\eqref{eq:estimate_first_term} provides us an estimate for the absolute value of the first summand on the right hand side of \eqref{eq:Kolmogorov2}.
-In the next step we bound the absolute value of the second summand on the right hand side \eqref{eq:Kolmogorov2}.
-For this we observe that the fact that $ g_1( \xi ) \| \xi \|_H \leq g_2( \xi ) $ ensures that for all $ t \in (0,T] $ it holds that
+Inequality~\eqref{eq:estimate_first_term} provides us an estimate for the absolute value of the first summand on the right hand side of~\eqref{eq:Kolmogorov2}.
+In the next step we bound the absolute value of the second summand on the right hand side~\eqref{eq:Kolmogorov2}.
+For this we observe that the Cauchy-Schwarz inequality ensures that for all $ t \in [0,T) $ it holds that